gigsforfun/ELK-Stack-Project/README.md

 The ELK server allows users to easily monitor the vulnerable VMs logs and system metrics.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found in the table below.

 | Name     | Function   | IP Address |        OS         |
 |----------|------------|------------|-------------------|